jxlsteam/jxls/jxls-site/docs/builder/builder.md

 Or implement your own exception handling and logging using the JxlsLogger interface.
 You could subclass PoiExceptionLogger and throw an exception in the error methods.
 In the debug, info and warn methods you could call your preferred logging framework.
-In the future we will print JxlsLogger implementations for common logging frameworks on our homepage.

 Here are ready to use logging framework adapters.
 More can be contributed by the community.

 - [SLF4J](logger/slf4j)